(a) Definitions. In this rule:

 (D) between the client’s representatives or between the client and the client’s representative; or

 (E) among lawyers and their representatives representing the same client.

 (2) Special Rule in a Criminal Case.
 In a criminal case, a client has a privilege to prevent a lawyer or lawyer’s representative from disclosing any other fact that came to the knowledge of the lawyer or the lawyer’s representative by reason of the attorney–client relationship.

 (c) Who May Claim.
 The privilege may be claimed by:

-The professional may claim the privilege on the patient’s behalf—and is presumed to have authority to do so.
+The person who was the client’s lawyer or the lawyer’s representative when the communication was made may claim the privilege on the client’s behalf—and is presumed to have authority to do so.

 (d) Exceptions.
 This privilege does not apply: